mohansella/empty-cpp-project/README.md

-# empty-cpp-project
+# Empty-cpp-project
-Project for cpp projects using Cmake with Conan package
+Empty Project for fast cpp scratches using Cmake with Conan package